Last Updated on March 9, 2026

 What Is a Liaison Office?

-A Liaison Office basically means a representative setup made by a foreign company in India for the purpose of improvement in its communications and coordination with the headquarters and the stakeholders local to the country.
+A Liaison Office basically means a representative setup made by a foreign company in India for the purpose of improving its communications and coordination with the headquarters and the stakeholders local to the country.
 The office should function as a channel through which responsibilities on the part of the company can be progressed: finding market opportunities or developing contacts, but with no commercial or profit-generating activities.

 Liaison offices are established under the Reserve Bank of India’s regulation of the Foreign Exchange Management Act of 1999.
-All foreign companies are required to seek prior approval from the RBI to open a liaison office, which is granted in normal circumstances provided that the activities are within the scope allowed.
+All foreign companies are required to seek prior approval from the RBI to open a liaison office, which is granted in normal circumstances, provided that the activities are within the scope allowed.
 Liaison offices perform such functions as representing the parent company, importing and exporting, cooperating with technical agencies or financial institutions and gathering market information.

 It cannot enter into any kind of trade or manufacture or even offer any kind of service; thus, it earns no revenue in India.
 All the operating expenses have to be met through remittances from the parent company.
 The liaison office is also liable to abide by the Indian laws and also submit periodical reports to RBI, ROC and tax authorities.

-Liaison office is not an independent legal entity, but acts as an arm of the foreign parent company.
+The liaison office is not an independent legal entity, but acts as an arm of the foreign parent company.
 Many foreign companies find it attractive since it is a stepping stone to establish a presence in India for brand visibility and acclimatize itself with the market before making sizeable investments.
 Liaisons, however, are meant for non-commercial ventures since these do not generate revenue.

 Comparative Analysis Between Branch Office, Project Office and Liaison Office

-A foreign company would always aim for the nature of such activities towards achieving one or more of the objectives such that it would either set up a Project Office or a Branch Office.
-A Project Office is just envisaged to serve the temporary and short-term needs of projects; an authorised provision for long-term commercial operations is there in case of a Branch Office.
+A foreign company would always aim for the nature of such activities towards achieving one or more of the objectives, such that it would either set up a Project Office or a Branch Office.
+A Project Office is just envisaged to serve the temporary and short-term needs of projects; an authorised provision for long-term commercial operations is available in case of a Branch Office.
 Liaison Offices are suitable for companies planning to establish a non-commercial presence to test the market for opportunities before moving on to a higher investment level.

 1. Purpose and Functions:

-- Project Office: A Project Office in India, much like a temporary setup within the country meant for executing particular projects and is usually owned by construction, engineering and other project-oriented industries.
-Such offices are permitted to carry out activities restricted to a particular project and are suitable for temporary and specific needs of only that project.
+- Project Office: A Project Office in India, much like a temporary setup within the country, meant for executing particular projects and is usually owned by construction, engineering and other project-oriented industries.
+Such offices are permitted to carry out activities restricted to a particular project and are suitable for the temporary and specific needs of only that project.

 - Branch Office: A Branch Office facilitates a foreign entity to perform various activities, such as export/import, consultancy, technical support, research and financial or technical collaboration.
-It may also represent the parent company but is not allowed to manufacture or trade in the retail business.
+It may also represent the parent company, but is not allowed to manufacture or trade in the retail business.

 - Liaison Office: The Liaison Office acts as an intermediary between the parent organisation and those in India.
 In fact, it undertakes functions of promoting the parent’s business programs, establishing alliances, market research and gathering market information, but it may not engage in any sort of commercial or revenue-related ventures.
 A Liaison Office is more suitable for those entities that wish to create a non-commercial presence and make efforts to evaluate the market for opportunities for a more substantial investment.